LangChain Prompt Injection: How to Protect Your Chains and Agents (2026)

 | Indirect via RAG | Retrieved documents | Hidden instruction execution | High |

-| Agent tool abuse | Tool arguments from LLM | Unauthorized actions, data deletion | High |
+| Agent tool abuse | Tool arguments from the LLM | Unauthorized actions, data deletion | High |

 import requests